 One of the incredible benefits of using Desktop as a Service is the scalability the solution offers over traditional desktop setups — you can keep adding users as needed.
 Another advantage of DaaS is its simplification of maintenance and support.
 Your IT services team can update the base desktop image using a “1:many system” approach instead of the time-consuming “1:1” method of conventional desktop system maintenance.
 This saves your organization on labor costs, manpower, and time.

 Furthermore, because Desktop as a Service is accessible from any supported device — such as those operating Android, IOS, Windows- and Apple-based systems — it also provides greater flexibility in alternating between desktops and mobile devices.
-Because the desktop is the same on every user’s device, it means that your organization’s files and data are always up to date and available when your employees need to access them.
+Because the desktop is the same on whatever device it's accessed from, it means that your organization’s files and data are always up to date and available when your employees need to access them.

 In a nutshell, Desktop as a Service helps organizations: